-You may complete a portion of the application, save your information, and return to the grants system at a later time.
+You may complete a portion of the application, save your information, and return it to the grants system at a later time.

 How do I access a saved application that has not been submitted?

-Log into the grants system and click on Edit to the right of the draft application.
+Log in to the grants system and click on Edit to the right of the draft application.

-You will receive a system generated email confirmation.
-Add firstname.lastname@example.org to your contacts to prevent system generated emails from going to spam.
+You will receive a system-generated email confirmation.
+Add email@example.com to your contacts to prevent system-generated emails from going to spam.